Things to do before you apply

 A charitable trust board can be established by individuals (trustees).

-You can apply for incorporation online by uploading the required form.
+You can apply for incorporation online by uploading the required form and supporting documents.

-When applying to incorporate as a charitable trust board you’ll be asked to provide the following information:
+When applying to incorporate as a charitable trust board you need to provide the following information:

-• the name you’ve chosen for the board
+• the name you have chosen for the trust board

-• the names, addresses and signatures of the trustees.
+• the names, addresses and signatures of the trustees, and

 Choosing a name